danfuzz/samizdat/doc/library-guide/conditional.md

 **Syntax Note:** Used in the translation of `do` and `!expression` forms.

-#### `ifSwitch(testFunction, valueFunctions, optDefaultFunction?, optVoidFunction?) -> . | void`
+#### `ifSwitch(testFunction, valueFunctions, optDefaultFunction?) -> . | void`

 Case-switched conditional.
-This calls the given `testFunction` with no arguments, taking note of its return value (hereafter, the "test result") or lack thereof.
+This calls the given `testFunction` with no arguments, taking note of its return value (hereafter, the "test result").
+`testFunction` must return a value; if not, it is a fatal error (terminating the runtime).

-If `testFunction()` returns a value, then the value is looked up as a key in the given `valueFunctions`, which must be a map which binds to functions as its values.
+The test result is looked up as a key in the given `valueFunctions`, which must be a map which binds to functions as its values.
 If a binding is found, then that function is called, passing it the test result as the sole argument.
 If a binding is *not* found, then the `optDefaultFunction*` (if passed) is called, again with the test result as the sole argument.

-If `testFunction()` returns void, then the `optVoidFunction*` (if passed) is called, with no arguments.

 The return value of this function is the same as the result of whatever consequent function was called, if any.
 If no consequent function was called,